denverquentin/salesforce-code/devops-documentation/Salesforce-CICD-Process.md

 ### Commit to feature branch

-We will have a CI process to build a namespaced scratch org with a duration of 1 day upon every commit to a `feature` branch.
-This verifies:
+We will have a CI process to build a scratch org with a duration of 1 day upon every commit to a `feature` branch.
+This CI process will:

-- that the metadata deploys correctly

-- runs a lint utility on LWC and Aura Javascript
+- run a lint utility on LWC and Aura Javascript

+- run the [Salesforce Code Analyzer](https://forcedotcom.github.io/sfdx-scanner/en/v3.x/scanner-commands/run/) on the codebase

+- deploy metadata to the scratch org to verify it deploys correctly

-- all unit tests pass
+- run unit tests to check that they pass

-- that each apex class and trigger has > 80% coverage
+- check that each apex class and trigger has > 85% coverage

 This is a great check for developers that everything is ready for a Pull Request.
 It also lets the Pull Request approver know that the feature changes is ready for review.

 ### Merge feature branch to dev branch (Pull Request approved)

-We will have a CI process to build a namespaced scratch org with a duration of 10 days upon every commit to the `dev` branch.
+We will have a CI process to build a scratch org with a duration of 10 days upon every commit to the `dev` branch.
 This build validates the same things the the feature branch build does but also:

 - creates a username and password we can use to login to this org to test the new feature

 - assign our permission set to the scratch org user

-- create a community and deploy our “shell” community pages

 - run any other Apex scripts necessary to get the org ready for UAT

-- maybe also build a beta package that should pick up any errors based on metadata or code changes (global to non-global, deleted metadata, etc)
+- load any test data needed for UAT

 ### Merge dev branch or hotfix branch to main branch

-We will have a CI process to build a released package based on the main branch.
-This process may also:
+The CI process should build a package OR deploy code to the production Salesforce from the main branch.
+If building a package, this process may include:

-- build a non-namespaced scratch org and install the UST Secure managed package to test that a new install is successful.
+- build a scratch org and install the package to test that a new install is successful.

-- upgrade the UST Secure package in a permanent org to make sure it is successful. this get's complicated because we have to setup JWT authentication for the permanent org.
+- upgrade the package in a permanent org to make sure it is successful.

 ## Setup JWT Bearer Flow Authorization for Salesforce CI-CD